Kptweedy/Tutorials/docs/wf-guides/shaders/pruu/index.md

-# Must Know Info
-### Textures/Materials
-#### Introduction
-Warframe has 3 different texture “Generations” you may encounter.
-Gen1 was used when the game first released, Gen2 was a transition to PBR rendering, and Gen3 is the latest version that new releases are using.
-You may encounter all of these depending on what you extract.
-Keep in mind that there exists several variations of Gen3 used for static meshes which this guide will not cover.

-**If you’re not familiar with these concepts, you may have trouble setting up textures:**

-- Image channels (Red, Green, Blue, Alpha)
-- Normal maps
-- Tint maps, AKA ID maps
-- sRGB/Linear color space
-- Image editors (Photoshop/GIMP/Paint.net)

-### Needed files for blender setup
-Head to the [Mega](https://mega.nz/folder/fIUQDQYZ#vRNqurxNdzELIboK214Kxg/folder/WFcSSZ4b) and download a shader type in /Warframe Model Archive/Useful Resources/Blender Resources/Pruu Shaders or Valkyrie Shaders/
-Most guides on this site will be using the Pruu shader

-## pruu guide
+## Pruu Shader Guide
+Best read with the G123 Split Shader.blend file open.
 ### G1
 Comes with split Diffuse/Specular/Roughness Map (Roughness Map may not be present - check Materil file for Shine and Gloss atrributes to input.
 Use 'G2 Split Shader' to Setup 'G1'.
 Switch 'Separate...' to 1 to use them and plug corresponding textures.
-When no roughness map present use 'No Roughness Map' and control roughness directly from 'Spec/Met/Rough Map' (its blue channel values)
+When no roughness map present use 'No Roughness Map' and control roughness directly from 'Spec/Met/Rough Map' (its blue channel values).
-'Pack Map Variant' in 99% of scenarios will be 0
+'Pack Map Variant' in 99% of scenarios will be 0.
-Plug 'Additional Metalness' manually (Usually Map Range from Specular map with values above 0.5 or 4th tint channel)
+Plug 'Additional Metalness' manually (Usually Map Range from Specular map with values above 0.5 or 4th tint channel).

 ### G2
 Comes with PackMap and Tints stored in Alpha channel of PackMap